 Previously, Scott had worked in numerous roles across the environment portfolio including greenhouse policy, indigenous policy, and natural resource management.
 Scott managed the Land & Biodiversity White Paper implementation and research and development for the former Department of Sustainability and Environment - focussing on procurement, partnerships, knowledge exchange and the research-policy interface.
 Scott has a PhD in environmental studies.

-Dr Rebecca Koss joined the Commissioner for Environmental Sustainability as a Science Writer in September 2017.
+Dr Rebecca Koss is the Senior Communications & Engagement Advisor and joined the Commissioner for Environmental Sustainability as a Science Writer in September 2017.
 As a marine scientist, Dr Koss brings to this role an impressive amount of knowledge from within the water industry in Victoria.
 Rebecca was the lead author for the State of the Yarra and its Parklands 2018 Report.

 Rebecca was most recently employed at the Port Phillip and Western Port Catchment Management Authority, Deakin University and the Environmental Protection Authority.
 Rebecca has contributed significantly to the field of environmental stewardship in nature conservation, a topic which was the basis of her PhD.